jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 1.15.3 How to add a contact in the organization address list to the personal address list?

-1) This action only applies to addition of contacts, but not addition of departments, while it will be in gray state and is prohibited using when selecting a department to “Add to Personal Address List”.
+1) This action only applies to addition of contacts, but not addition of departments, while it will be in gray state and is prohibited using when selecting a department to "Add to Personal Address List".

-2) After the contact is selected,  click the drop-down list in the “Add to Personal Address List” through “More” on the editing page on the right to list the corresponding group in the Personal Address List, and the user can select a group to add to; after addition, the contact information will be kept in both the personal address list and the organization address list; the system will give a notification “n users have been added successfully to the personal address list” for a successful addition.
+2) After the contact is selected,  click the drop-down list in the "Add to Personal Address List" through "More" on the editing page on the right to list the corresponding group in the Personal Address List, and the user can select a group to add to; after addition, the contact information will be kept in both the personal address list and the organization address list; the system will give a notification "n users have been added successfully to the personal address list" for a successful addition.

 3) When the contact to be added has been existed in the personal address list, and the related information of such contact will be updated by the system; it can be judged by the email address whether the contact exists or not.

 4) If you select meanwhile the department and the contact and then click **OK** to add the contact to the personal address list only.

-5) If the number of contacts to be added exceeds the limit of a personal address list, the system will automatically add only the first few contacts, while the remaining contacts will be neglected indicating that “Capacity of the personal address list is full."
+5) If the number of contacts to be added exceeds the limit of a personal address list, the system will automatically add only the first few contacts, while the remaining contacts will be neglected indicating that "Capacity of the personal address list is full."